 Over the years, Quanterion has performed numerous reliability analyses through a variety of government-funded contracts and commercial consulting efforts.
 Examples include common analysis techniques, like the Failure Mode Effects and Criticality Analysis (FMECA) and/or the Fault Tree Analysis (FTA), which Quanterion has been hired to perform on unmanned aerial vehicles (UAVs), weapons systems, subsystems of a regional jet aircraft, and a long list of other components and systems.
 We have also developed customized FMECA software tools, informational publications and provided… Read More

-Quanterion currently operates two DoD Information Analysis Centers (IACs), the Cyber Security and Information Systems IAC (CSIAC) and the Defense Threat Reduction IAC (DTRIAC, and is the Technical Focal Point for the RMQ and Materials/Manufacturing/Testing disciplines for the Defense Systems IAC (DSIAC).
-These DoD centers of excellence in their respective technologies are chartered with the collection, analysis, synthesis and dissemination of scientific and technical information (STI) in subjects important to military systems, providing the defense community with a centralized knowledge… Read More
+Quanterion has operated several DoD Information Analysis Centers (IACs) including the Cyber Security and Information Systems IAC (CSIAC), the Homeland Defense and Security Information Analysis Center (HDIAC) and the Defense Threat Reduction IAC (DTRIAC), and served as the Technical Focal Point for the RMQ and Materials/Manufacturing/Testing disciplines for the Defense Systems IAC (DSIAC).
+These DoD centers of excellence in their respective technologies are chartered with the collection, analysis, synthesis and dissemination of scientific and technical information (STI) in subjects important… Read More

 Under an Engineering and Management support contract to the Brookhaven National Laboratory, Quanterion performed an independent assessment of the equipment maintenance management system (EMIS) used by the International Atomic Energy Agency (IAEA) for monitoring equipment used in controlling WMD-related stockpiles.
 Activities also included the development of guidelines for developing reliable/maintainable IAEA monitoring equipment.